Asad Amanat Ali Khan: Career

 Khan started his musical career performing Patiala gharana thumris and recorded his first song at the age of 10.
 He began singing professionally after completing his FA (two year) degree and rose to prominence after singing his father's popular ghazal, Insha Ji Utho, which subsequently featured in almost every live concert he performed.
 He performed traditional classical music as part of the very successful singing duo with his uncle, Hamid Ali Khan, in the 1970s and 1980s, performing not only in Pakistan and India but also in the United States, Canada, The Netherlands, Australia, New Zealand, and Switzerland.

 Like his father before him, Khan is credited with demystifying and simplifying complex classical ragas and adapting them for easy listening, thereby boosting their popularity and appeal among contemporary audiences.

 Khan worked for Pakistan Television for many years and performed over 1,000 songs on live television.
 Nisar Bazmi, composer and PTV producer, who died one week before him, gave him his first break in live television singing.
 Khan also sang for a number of Pakistani movie soundtracks.

 Death

 Khan traveled to London, United Kingdom in January 2007 to receive treatment for a condition known as hypertrophic cardiomyopathy.
 He returned to Pakistan during his treatment to receive the Pride of Performance Award from the President of Pakistan on 23 March 2007.
 After receiving the award, he left Pakistan for London on 3 April 2007 to continue his treatment.
 In London, he suffered a cardiac arrest and collapsed in Cassiobury Park while he was with his family.
 He died in London on 8 April 2007.
-Khan is survived by his wife Sharmeen Khan and two children, Sikander and Tanya Khan.
+Khan is survived by his wife Sharmeen Khan and their two children, Sikander and Tanya Khan.